InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 `get()` and `by inject()` functions let you specify a definition name if needed.
 This name is a `qualifier` produced by the `named()` function.

-By default Koin will bind a definition by its type or by its name, if the type is already bound to a definition.
+By default, Koin will bind a definition by its type or by its name, if the type is already bound to a definition.

 ```kotlin
 val myModule = module {